Will-McBurney/cs4720-sp24-uva.github.io/apps.md

 1) What is the general purpose of the application.
 2) What platform you will be using  (Android native, Flutter, or iOS)
 3) What features and screens you intend to implement
-4) What data will be stored in Cloud Firebase
-5) Which optional features do you intend to implement, and how will they  contribute to the applications features.
+4) Which optional features do you intend to implement, and how will they  contribute to the applications features.